UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 If you are going to purchase a Tag Manager or Tags, please use [My Referral Link](https://goo.gl/rXAGk9)

+  - 2.0.0  03/22/2018
+    - Why jump to 2.0.0?
+Because it's Polyglot V2, should have started with that :)
+    - And the big addition of what should be proper support for multiple Tag Managers https://github.com/jimboca/udi-wirelesstag-poly/issues/26
+    - Profile updates for Honeywell thermostats https://github.com/jimboca/udi-wirelesstag-poly/issues/14
+    - Add Set URL Config buttons https://github.com/jimboca/udi-wirelesstag-poly/issues/25
+    - Program Tag URL individually https://github.com/jimboca/udi-wirelesstag-poly/issues/23 and fix for PIR sensor
+    -
   - 0.0.25 03/15/2018
     - Add lock sending Tag Manager specific commands.
 Seems to resolve all issues with multiple tag managers.
     - Fix typo https://github.com/jimboca/udi-wirelesstag-poly/issues/21